-The council's maximum exposure to credit risk in relation to its investments in the bank of £11.003 million cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The council's maximum exposure to credit risk in relation to its investments with banks of £30.005 million cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the council's deposits, but there was no evidence as at the 31 March 2018 that this was likely to crystalise.
+A risk of non-recovery applies to all council's deposits, but there was no evidence as at the 31 March 2020 that this was likely to crystalise.